Bouni/drkblutspende/README.md

  - `lookahead` is optional, defines how far into the future the rsults can be
  - `timeformat` is optional, lets you define how the date and time is formated
  - `zipfilter` is optional, a list of zipcodes that allows you to limit the results to the zipcodes in the list.
 Note this must be a strings!
+ - `unique_id` is optional, a unique identifier for Home Assistant.
+To allow configurating the entity from the UI, this is must be set.

 ### County ID lookup table